The Office of Disability Services coordinates equal

 information to support the need for all accommodations

-- Office of Disability Services make an individual
+- The Office Of Disability Services makes an individual

 assessment and the request for the accommodation will be